wp-plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.5.9 =
+* NEW: Customize your login screen logo and background color.
+* ENHANCED: Better UI for Users > Visitors settings.

 = 1.5.8 =
 * FIXED: Notice when a user cannot manage_options and the All Options setting is set.